fujaba/fulib.org/README.md

 > If you selected a custom username and password in the step above,
 > use them instead of `fulibDotOrg` in the env variables, too!

-IntelliJ users can also use the predefined `Main` run configuration with the above environment variables already set.
+IntelliJ users can also use the predefined run configurations with the above environment variables already set.